British National (Overseas): A new UK visa route

 - provide evidence of the dependants’ link to the BN(O) citizen (e.g. marriage certificate or birth certificate);

-- hold a current tuberculosis test certificate from a clinic approved by the Home Office;
+hold a current tuberculosis test certificate from a clinic approved by the Home Office – there are approved clinics overseas and in the UK;

 - have no serious criminal convictions and be of good character.